passivsystems/protean/README.md

 * Configure probability of error per service or per resource path
 * Verify request structure; headers, query string params, body payload json keys, url encoded forms
 * Auto generate curl commands to test your API's
-* Automatically integration test your API simulation
-* Automatically integration test your real API's passing in a small initial seed of data
 * Automatic documentation generated for all configured projects - map your services

-This is a Clojure project which uses edn to simulate, integration test and document RESTful API's.
+This is a Clojure project which uses edn to simulate and document RESTful API's.
 Protean is used commerically to help speed development and test complex distributed systems.

 ## Release information